Toilet training

 -Don’t make them sit longer than 5 minutes

--put the child in clothing that is easy for them to pull up/down
+-Put the child in clothing that is easy for them to pull up/down OR Ensure clothing is easy for the child to manage

 -Get the child to flush toilet

--Remember washing hands as part of the process
+-Remember that washing hands is part of the process

 -Reward effort